abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Getting-started-V2.md

     >**Note**: If this dropdown is not visible, please refresh the browser.

     >**Note**: If you find any issue while connecting any VM as specified in the labguide, Please connect the **AZURE:HostVM-<inject key="DeploymentID" enableCopy="false"/>** first and try connecting the required VM from the dropdown.

-    >**Note**: If both the attempts fail, navigate to the desktop of HostVM and choose the desired VM that you want to connect.
+    >**Note**: If both the attempts donot work, navigate to the desktop of HostVM and choose the desired VM that you want to connect.
     ![Manage Your Virtual Machine](media/vmselect.png)

 ## **Lab Duration Extension**